micheldebree/retroframes/README.md

 There are two ways to run this tool:

 - Using Docker (easy)
-- Using your local OS (moderately easy)
+- Using the source code (moderately easy)

 ## Run using [Docker](https://www.docker.com)